grandpoisson/first-CI-Repository/README.md

 # Welcome to my first public repository

-So far I've learned how yo
+So far I've learned how to
 1. Get set up with Git and GitHub
 	1. Installing Git
 	1. Signing up GitHub